captn3m0/captn3m0.github.com/_posts/2020-01-04-security-setup.md

 - [NitroKey Start][nitrokey-start] is [apparently completely FOSS](https://news.ycombinator.com/item?id=21884930), so you might wanna check that.

 The HyperFIDO keys are compliant to the U2F/FIDO standards, and I've not faced any issues while using them.
 They're cheap and widely available.
 Unless you need GPG, go for it.

+---

+<small>Thanks to Giridharan, Santosh, and Akshay for reviewing drafts of this and offering valuable suggesions.
+If you have any suggestions, happy to hear them [on Twitter](https://twitter.com/captn3m0) or [elsewhere](/contact/)</small>

+---

 [^1]: The [pass-tomb](https://github.com/roddhjav/pass-tomb) extension bypasses this limit and encrypts your filenames as well.
 [^2]: The Solokey is mostly redundant in this setup, but I have it around because I have it configured in a few places where the Yubikey isn't.
 I'm slowly phasing it out of my setup, since it is just an extra unused key on my keychain.